pavannn29/Python-For-DevOps/README.md

 # Basic-Python-Tutorial
-Basics of Python, Scripting, Boto3, Flask, and Logging
+Basics of Python, Scripting, intermidiate and advanceed python.